Sinevia/laravel-cms/README.md

 ## Alternatives

-- [LavaLite](https://github.com/LavaLite/cms) - requires full project from scratch, cannot be embedded in existing project
+- [LavaLite](https://github.com/LavaLite/cms) - requires full project from scratch, cannot be embedded in existing project as package
-- [OctoberCms](https://github.com/octobercms/october) - requires full project from scratch, cannot be embedded in existing project
+- [OctoberCms](https://github.com/octobercms/october) - requires full project from scratch, cannot be embedded in existing project as package
-- [TypiCms](https://github.com/TypiCMS/Base) - requires full project from scratch, cannot be embedded in existing project
+- [TypiCms](https://github.com/TypiCMS/Base) - requires full project from scratch, cannot be embedded in existing project as package
-- [PyroCMS](https://github.com/pyrocms/pyrocms) - requires full project from scratch, cannot be embedded in existing project
+- [PyroCMS](https://github.com/pyrocms/pyrocms) - requires full project from scratch, cannot be embedded in existing project as package
+- [Laravel8SimpleCms](https://github.com/ozdemirburak/laravel-8-simple-cms)  - requires full project from scratch, cannot be embedded in existing project as package